 At the end of each laboratory rotation, the student will prepare a written report and present an oral summary of the research project to the Rotation Advisory Committee.
 The Graduate Program Coordinator will schedule this meeting on behalf of students.
-The student should first discuss the scope of the report and presentation with their rotation advisor.
-Prior to the meeting, the student should provide a written report to the Advisory Committee (see below).
+The student should discuss the scope and format of the report and presentation with their rotation advisor.
+Prior to the meeting, the student should provide a written report to the Rotation Advisory Committee (see below).
 Rotation meetings consist of the student providing a brief (~30 mins) oral summary of the research project.

-The oral summary should include:
+The written document should include:

-- an introduction - the experimental design used in carrying out the project - the experimental techniques learned - a general description of the experiments pertinent to the solution of the problem - a summary of the overall conclusions and how these relate to the original problem
+- Title page with rotation faculty signature - An introduction. - The experimental design used in carrying out the project. - The experimental techniques learned. - A general description of the experiments pertinent to the solution of the problem. - A summary of the overall conclusions and how these relate to the original problem. - Approximately 5-10 pages in length (double spaced) including Figures and Tables.